Do You Suspect Learning Problems?April 5, 2017

-The key is to understand what may actually be learning problems.
+The key is to understand what may actually be a learning problem.

 Learning problems come in many shapes and sizes.
 For instance, a student might not remember what happened in the story he just read.
 This is usually due to the learning problem and not because they weren’t paying attention.
 When this happens, it can be because of poor visual memory or difficulties with visual tracking.
 Remembering a list of chores to do is another area of difficulty; this may be a learning problem in the area called auditory memory.

 Sometimes, a difficulty or disability might not be obvious.
-Here are some examples of students who are very bright and each had a difficulty, an area that needed to be addressed to make learning easier for them.
+Here are some examples of bright students who each had an area that needed to be addressed to make learning easier.

 Another bright student had vision perception difficulties.
 Several behaviors cued me that he had a learning problem.
-He used to take forever to do his work.
-He couldn’t just sit and do it.
-He’d always find some reason to get up and wander around.
-First it was, “I need a drink.”
-Then, “Where is the map?”
-And finally, “I need to go to the bathroom.”
+For starters, he used to take forever to do his work.
+He couldn’t just sit and do it; he’d always find some reason to get up and wander around.
+First, it was, “I need a drink.”
+Then, “Where is the map?” and finally, “I need to go to the bathroom.”
 He would do everything he could to avoid sitting down and working.
 The diagnosis was that he had a visual tracking problem that taxed his vision system, temporarily overloading it.
 The vision system needed to take a break.
 It wasn’t that he wasn’t smart enough to do the work.
-You see he was an intelligent student; in fact he received a degree in physics and astro-physics, but as a student, he drove his mother nuts with homework during grade school and middle school!
+You see, he was an intelligent student who went on to receive a degree in physics and astrophysics.
+But as a student, he drove his mother nuts with homework during grade school and middle school!

-Remember: Parents are usually correct in identifying when a problem exists, but they don’t always know whether it’s a behavioral problem, a learning difficulty, or a learning disability
+Parents are usually correct in identifying when a problem exists, but they don’t always know whether it’s a behavioral problem, a learning difficulty, or a learning disability.

-Often parents have told me their child had just finished reading a passage and then couldn’t answer the related questions or could only answer half of them.
-When that happens, the problem could be poor visual memory, difficulties with visual tracking, or difficulties with visualization.
+Often, parents have told me their child had just finished reading a passage and then couldn’t answer the related questions or could only answer half of them.
+When that happens, the problem could be a poor visual memory, difficulties with visual tracking, or difficulties with visualization.
 Sometimes parents tell me their child can’t seem to remember what happened in the story they just read to them.
-This time an area of auditory memory is affected.
+This time, an area of auditory memory is affected.
 Parents are usually correct in identifying when there is a problem.
-However, they may need a professional’s guidance to help their child overcome his/her learning problem.
+However, they may need a professional’s guidance to help their child overcome the learning problem.

 Bonnie Terry, M. Ed., BCET